-This regulation does not include a cure period given the serious threat the COVID-19 virus causes to all New Yorkers, particularly those residing in nursing homes and adult care facilities, considering such residents' age and comorbidities.
-As detailed more fully within the regulations, nursing homes and adult care facilities will have 14 and 7 days, respectively, to offer vaccinations to residents and staff.
-The Department finds these 14- and 7-day periods to comply with the regulatory requirements are sufficient to ensure facilities can establish or revise their vaccination policies and procedures, while balancing the urgent need to protect facility residents and personnel from this dangerous disease.
+This regulation does not include a cure period given the emergent nature of COVID-19 and the serious thread the virus causes to all New Yorkers, particularly those residing in nursing homes and adult care facilities, considering such residents' age and comorbidities.
+As detailed more fully within the regulations, nursing homes and adult care facilities will have 7 and 14 days, respectively, to offer vaccinations to residents and staff.
+The Department finds these 14-and 7-day periods to comply with the regulatory requirements are sufficient to ensure facilities can establish or revise their vaccination policies and procedures, while balancing the emergent nature of COVID-19 and the urgent need to protect facility residents and personnel from this dangerous disease.